slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 All 3 can be "curative," meaning used at treatment once a flare-up is already occuring, but are also helpful preventatively.

 I propose ("Health Insurers Including Medicaid nad Medicare Covering Dietary Prescriptions")[8-Holy-Faith.md#health-insurers-including-medicaid-and-medicare-covering-dietary-prescriptions] to financially incentivize 2.

+3 can be supported by meditation and yoga (see ["Transcendental Meditation Instructions in Therapy and Schools for Free"](8-Holy-Faith.md#transcendental-meditation-instructions-in-therapy-and-schools-for-free)).

 I propose the ["32 Hour work Week for Kids"](8-Holy-Faith.md#gradually-reducing-the-coercion-on-kids-by-schools) to make 3 possible for kids, who might be more at risk when it comes to curative treatments and dangershttps://github.com/slerman12/BrokenWisdoms-V2-in-progress/edit/main/8-Holy-Faith.md#gradually-reducing-the-coercion-on-kids-by-schools: